datocms/structured-text-migration-example/README.md

 ## How to test the example project

-Clone the [example project](https://dashboard.datocms.com/projects/duplicate-template?id=42030&name=Structured+Text+demo) into your account.
+Clone the example DatoCMS project into your account using the button below:

+[![Clone DatoCMS project](https://dashboard.datocms.com/clone/button.svg?)](https://dashboard.datocms.com/projects/duplicate-template?id=42030&name=Structured+Text+demo)

 Copy the read-write token from Settings > API tokens inside the `.env` file.

-[![Clone DatoCMS project](https://dashboard.datocms.com/clone/button.svg?)](https://dashboard.datocms.com/projects/duplicate-template?id=42030&name=Structured+Text+demo)

 Then inside the project root folder, run the following commands: